BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </blockquote>

 <p>
 Ms. George is superbly accomplished and prolific.
-She wrote over 100 books⁵.
+She lived to the age of 92, passing away in 2012, and wrote over 100 books⁵.
 </p>

 <div align="center">